-The New Source Rule was promulgated under the authority of Section 111 of the Clean Air Act.
+Section 111 of the Clean Air Act authorizes the EPA to issue nationally applicable New Source Performance Standards (NSPS) limiting air pollution from "new sources" in source categories that cause or contribute to air pollution that may reasonably be anticipated to endanger public health or welfare.
 42 U.S.C.
-7411.
-That Section authorizes EPA to issue nationally applicable New Source Performance Standards (NSPS) limiting air pollution from "new sources" in source categories that cause or contribute to air pollution that may reasonably be anticipated to endanger public health or welfare.
-42 U.S.C.
 Section 7411(b)(1).
-Under this authority, EPA had long regulated new fossil fuel-fired power plants to limit air pollution other than carbon dioxide, including particulate matter (PM); nitrogen oxides (NOx) and sulfur dioxide (SO2).
-See 40 CFR Part 60 subparts D, Da.
-In the New Source Rule, EPA for the first time used Section 111(b) to limit carbon dioxide emissions from new power plants.
+Under this authority, the EPA had regulated sulfur dioxide emissions from natural gas processing and volatile organic chemicals (VOCs) from a number of equipment and operations at oil and gas facilities.
+40 CFR part 60 subpart OOOO.
+In 2016, the EPA promulgated this Rule, which expanded the existing NSPS by requiring methane reductions from previously regulated sources and limiting methane and VOCs from other types of new oil and gas facilities never before regulated under Section 111.